RiemaLabs/modular-indexer-light/README.md

 - `minimalCheckpoint`: The minimum number of checkpoints to be obtained from committee indexers (the validity threshold).

 ### 4. Running the Program
-Run the commands below, the light indexer will initate API services and upload checkpoints to DA:
+Run the commands below, and the light indexer will initiate API services and upload checkpoints to DA:
 ```Bash
 go build
 ./modular-indexer-light